spencerahill/aospy/docs/using-aospy.rst

    line, run the script and then start an interactive IPython session via ``ipython -i /path/to/your/main.py``.

+   Or you can call :py:func:`aospy.submit_mult_calcs` directly within an interactive session.

 As the calculations are performed, logging information will be printed to the terminal displaying their progress.